keithrozario/protecting-workloads-workshop/docs/workshop/perimeter-layer/remediate.md

 !!!
 Attention
     <p style="font-size:14px;">
-      Please ensure you are **using the improved AWS WAF console and API experience** for this workshop.
+      If the list of Web ACLs appears empty select the correct AWS Region based on the AWS region where the CloudFormation stack was launched **IN THE Web ACLs area of the window**.
+Please ensure you are **NOT using the AWS WAF Classic console** for this workshop.
     </p>

 ## Identify the WAF ACL for your Site